Last reviewed June 2026

 Including exact dates supports transparency, particularly when employers offer multiple plans, experience mid-year changes, or operate on non-calendar renewals.
 Clear dates help participants distinguish between current and prior plan terms.

 In practice, some fully insured carriers issue SBCs labeled more generally, such as “for plan years beginning in 2025,” rather than listing precise start and end dates.
-While this approach does not mirror the technical guidance, these carrier-issued SBCs are commonly used when they represent the official, current version prepared by the insurer.
+Federal instructions actually require the beginning and end dates of the coverage period, but permit the issuer to enter only a beginning date, such as ‘Beginning on or after 01/01/2025,’ when the end date is not known when the SBC is prepared.
+A carrier’s plan-year label is a looser variation on that allowance, and such carrier-issued SBCs are commonly used when they are the official, current version prepared by the insurer.

 Responsibility for SBC preparation differs by plan type.
 For fully insured plans, insurers prepare the SBC, and employers distribute it.
 For self-funded plans, employers are responsible for preparation and distribution.
 Compliance is assessed based on whether the responsible party provided the required SBC in good faith and in accordance with federal rules.